nresni/AssetOptimizerBundle/README.markdown

 ### Add a cache directory inside the assets folder

+This can be done in two ways.

-Do not forget to give write permissions
+1. Manually create the cache directory (do not forget to give write permissions).

     mkdir -p path/to/cache && chmod 775 path/to/cache

+2. Let the bundled clear-cache command do the work for you.
+When the cache is cleared it will remove the cache folder and recreate it.

+    php app/console assets:optimizer:clear-cache

 **If this is not done a error with `cannot write to /compressed-823782837283723823gdasdhjad.css` which is because realpath is trying to resolve a non existing path and therefor resolves it to root**